 Canyonlands National Park is filled with desert wonder like you wouldn’t believe.
 Located just southwest of Moab, the stunning buttes and rock formations – courtesy of the Colorado River – make for near limitless photo opportunities and vistas to explore.
 To experience it once will only leave you wanting to return again and again.
 Wildland Trekking offers several stunning backpacking trips to this area, allowing you to get up close and personal with the very best this park has to offer.

 For a bit more desert solitude, Paria Slot Canyon gives the best of southern Utah’s canyon splendor without all of the crowds.
 The slot canyon traverse is a 5-day, 4-night backpacking trek from upper Paria Canyon to where it enters the Colorado River just East of the Grand Canyon.
 Enjoy peaceful campsites each night as we explore the longest slot canyon in the world.

 Need to Know

-There are plenty of lodging options in and around St. George, but we do recommend considering the Best Western Coral Hills (20% discount) or the Seven Wives Inn (10% discount).
-To get the discount, just let the hotel staff know that you will be traveling with a Wildland Trekking tour, and they will apply it during payment.
-You can also store any other luggage that you don’t wish to bring along on our trek in your hotel or the company vehicle.
+There are plenty of lodging options in St. George as well.
+If you do stay in town, we recommend the Best Western Coral Hills (20% discount) or the Seven Wives Inn (10% discount).
+Let the hotel staff know that you will be traveling with a Wildland Trekking tour, and they will apply the discount during payment.

 Have more questions?
 Send us an email or call us at 800-715-HIKE (4453).
 We’re here 7 days a week from 9:00 to 4:30 Mountain Time to make sure your trip planning goes as smoothly as possible.